domhnallohanlon/thunkable_book_1/aolim.md

 ### 1. Greet the User by Name

 Recall that on Screen1 we sent the username as a start value to Screen2.
 To start off we will get that username and personalise the title bar with thier name.
-You can find the `get start value` block in the Control palette.
+You can find the <span class="block control">get start value</span> block in the Control palette.

 ![also](img/tim_s2b1.png)